Everything You Need to Know About the Inspiration4 Mission

 Aside from the recent up-and-down suborbital hops by billionaires Richard Branson and Jeff Bezos and their entourages, a host of civilians have flown on space flights before.
 For instance, Bill Nelson, the current NASA administrator, flew on board the space shuttle Columbia in 1986 as a U.S. congressperson, the second such politician to tag along on a NASA mission.
 Akiyama Toyohiro, a Japanese television reporter, was sponsored by his network to travel to the Soviet Mir Space Station in 1990.

-Dennis Tito, the first tourist visitor to the ISS, offers a closer parallel to Isaacson’s current mission.
+Dennis Tito, the first tourist visitor to the ISS, offers a closer parallel to Isaacman’s current mission.
 Others have followed him, including Anousheh Ansari (the first female space tourist) and Charles Simonyi (the creator of the first versions of Microsoft Word and Excel, who in 2009 became the first repeat space tourist).
 But Inspiration4 marks the first orbital mission by a crew made up entirely of civilians.

 What is the crew doing to get ready?